 Rolled Oats

 We’re going to whiz the rolled oats in the blender first to make oat flour, but you can easily substitute any flour you want here.
-Whole wheat (best if fresh ground), all-purpose (choose unbleached and unenriched), einkorn (good for those with gluten sensitivity), or a gluten-free flour blend (I’ve used this one before) would all work well.
+Whole wheat (best if fresh ground), all purpose flour (choose unbleached and unenriched), einkorn (good for those with gluten sensitivity), or a gluten-free flour blend (I’ve used this one before) would all work well.

-I wouldn’t use almond flour or coconut flour in a 1:1 substitution because those two flours behave very differently than the typical flour.
+I wouldn’t use almond flour or coconut flour for this chocolate pancake recipe because those two flours behave very differently than most other flours.

 Cocoa

-I’ve mentioned before, but we took a baby step and moved from natural cocoa (the kind you find in the grocery store) and now use raw cacao.
-It has a deeper, richer flavor and has a bit more health benefits than natural or Dutch-processed cocoa.
+I’ve mentioned before, but we took a baby step and moved from natural cocoa powder (the kind you find in the grocery store) and now use raw cacao.
+It has a deeper, richer flavor and retains more nutrients than natural or Dutch-processed cocoa powder.

 This is the kind I buy and Walmart has it for the best price locally.
 You can easily use whatever cocoa you have on hand though.